 Short on time?
-Our top choice is the Volcanica Costa Rica Original Coffee.
+Our top choice is the Atlas Coffee Club Costa Rica Dark Roast K Cup Pod coffee.

 Choosing the best Costa Rican coffee can be a challenge.